 Anyways, I can’t detail the whole trip but here are my two biggest impressions ↓

 Nyloïd is a sound sculpture made by the brothers André and Michel Décosterd under the name Cod.Act.
 I first saw it while the artists were setting it up, and it’s definitely mesmerizing.
 The simplicity of the execution – at least, that’s the impression it gives from the output – got me.

 Even if you might not particularly like it, it definitely get you a reaction.
 It’s pretty interesting to see how it differs from one to another person, and discuss your different impressions.
 In my case, I found it simply soothing for reasons I can’t explain.
 It’s also when the technology manages to get past its wow factor, and open up to its own materiality – I really appreciate that.

 Robot, Doing Nothing

-I love the title.
-Robot, Doing Nothing is an installation by Emmanuel Gollob and Johannes Braumann.
-It looks supra complicated, and it isn’t doing anything really useful… If I remember correctly – it’s a speculative scenario btw – it is encouraging the act of doing nothing as a new way to be efficient in society, by meditating with the installation.
+It looks supra complicated, but it isn’t doing anything useful.
+If I remember correctly – this is a speculative scenario – it is encouraging the act of doing nothing as a new way to be efficient in society, by meditating with the installation.
 Here, the wow factor is definitely exploited and hijacked in a critical pov.

-I kind of connect since my project also portrays a stance on meditation, although mine would be particularly about un-addiction.
-It gets me to the question of meditative technology – and intentionaly or not would be the biggest question mark.
+I kind of relate since my project also portrays a stance on meditation, although mine would be particularly focused on un-addiction.
+It gets me to the question of meditative technology – and intentionaly or not would be my biggest question mark.